mattermost/docs/source/install/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
- - Insights and drafts are now included when navigating through channels on the left-hand side using ALT+up/down arrows.
+ - Insights and drafts are now included when navigating through channels in the channel sidebar using ALT+UP/DOWN arrow keyboard keys.

 #### Administration
  - The max size of uploaded emojis is now reduced to 512KiB to reduce image download bandwidth.